AI4CT/AI4CT.github.io/_pages/about.md

 My research focuses on interdisciplinary studies in multiphase flow measurement, fluid mechanics, computer vision, and artificial intelligence.
 Specifically, I am working on the detection, characterization, and generation of highly overlapping scenarios in multiphase flows.

 # 🔥 News
+- *2025.08*: &nbsp;🎉 One paper was accepted to AIChE Journal.
 - *2025.06*: &nbsp;🎉 I have officially started using and updating my academic homepage.
 - *2025.05*: &nbsp;🎉 One paper was accepted to Machine Learning: Engineering.
 - *2025.04*: &nbsp;🎉 One paper was accepted to CT Theory and Applications.